slankka/homebrew-research/emummc-filesystem.md

 Because it is forward the /Nintendo paths passively.

 If user application access the Hos Kernel service `Fsp-srv`, except the /Nintendo paths use FatFs (may decode Path correctly if configured codepage well), other paths will still access the filesystem provided by `OpenSdCardFileSystem`.
-The emummc may only forward the Emummc read/write request issued by kernel.
+The emummc may only forward the Emummc read/write request issued by the kernel.

-Maybe write directories and files into Emummc file-based partition then read it from Emummc, use may get the right path.
+Maybe writing directories and files into Emummc file-based/raw partition then read it from Emummc, use may get the right path.
+But the reader is still the kernel at this moment.

-Applications normally use stdio (POSIX) or libnx api to access the SdCard, for example, the RetroArch use libnx to browse sd card, it never ask kernel to access MMC (The kernel thought), so it is impossible to get the right unicode path data.
+Applications normally use stdio (POSIX) or libnx api to access the SdCard, for example, the RetroArch use libnx to browse sd card, it never ask kernel to access MMC (The kernel thought), so it is impossible to get the right unicode path data so far.